How to set up your practice and clients for Making Tax Digital for VAT

 - that you have copied your authorisation to file VAT on behalf of the client to your agent services account (as outlined in step 2 above)

-The final stage of the process is to complete the setup of your MTD-compatible software.
-To do this you will need to have added all your clients to the software you plan to use for MTD filing.
+If you’re using FreeAgent, the final stage of the process is to switch your clients to MTD filing.
+To do this, you will need to have added all your clients to the software.

-If you’re not using FreeAgent already, a wide range of tools and support is available to help you add your clients to the software smoothly.
+If you’re new to FreeAgent, a range of support is available to help you add your clients to the software smoothly.
 Our in-house experts will be happy to talk you through the options during a consultation.

 Once you’ve added all your clients to FreeAgent, you should then: